Pro-drop language: English

 In speech, when pronouns are not dropped, they are more often reduced than other words in an utterance.

 Relative pronouns, provided they are not the subject, are often dropped in short restrictive clauses: That's the man [whom] I saw.

 The dropping of pronouns is generally restricted to very informal speech and certain fixed expressions, and the rules for their use are complex and vary among dialects and registers.
 A noted instance was the "lived the dream" section of George H. W. Bush's speech at the 1988 Republican National Convention.

+German

+Colloquial and dialectal German, unlike the standard language, are also partially pro-drop and typically allow deletion of the subject pronoun only in main clauses without inversion.
+German has personal inflections of verbs, which makes pro-drop sentences easier to understand.

+South Asia

+In the South Asian linguistic area, along with few specialized Indo-Aryan languages like Marathi, Kashmiri are pro-drop; many Tibeto-Burman languages and most Munda languages (except Korku) are generally pro-drop, since both subjects and objects of intransitive and transitive verbs are indexed into the verb itself.